ShinjoSato/GreenTea/Parser_Lexer.md

 # Lexicul

 ## Parser tokens

-1. Group 1
+1. function
-    - IDENTIFIER
-    - INTEGER LITERAL
-    - STARING LITERAL
-    - END OF FILE
+   - main

-2. Group 2
+2. indentifier
-    - if
+    - int
-    - while
+    - main
-    - return
+    - print
-    - var
+    - println

-3. Group 3
+3. symbol
     - ( and )
     - [ and ]
     - { and }